atomicules/HaskerDeux/README.markdown

 Written with the dual purpose of being a learning exercise for Haskell and also because I really wanted a command line tool for [Teuxdeux](http://teuxdeux.com).
 As it stands this is a bit rough and ready, but it does work.

+It used to use Network.Curl, but I can't get that to work anymore so I'm doing straight system calls to curl which means it's not very Haskelly and ultimately a bit of a pointless use of Haskell, but it's for me, so there.

 ##Status